SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### POST /edge/expand-disk

 Use this endpoint to expand the disk size of the installation disk and the data disk.
+You can either expand the disk size for both the disks or any one of the disk at a time.
+There is no limit on the number of the disk expansion process.

 Before using this endpoint, you must set or edit the disk size in the hypervisor.
 See the hypervisor specific documentation for editing the disk size.